Maithili language

-Maithili (/ˈmaɪtᵻli/ MY-til-ee, /mai/) is an Indo-Aryan language spoken in parts of India and Nepal.
+Maithili (Tirhuta: 𑒧𑒻𑒟𑒱𑒪𑒲, /ˈmaɪtᵻli/ MY-til-ee, /mai/) is an Indo-Aryan language spoken in parts of India and Nepal.
 It is native to the Mithila region, which encompasses parts of the eastern Indian states of Bihar and Jharkhand as well as Nepal's Koshi and Madhesh Provinces.
 It is one of the 22 scheduled languages of India.
 It is the second most commonly spoken native Nepalese language constitutionally registered as one of the fourteen provincial official languages of Nepal.

-It is spoken by 21.7 million people.
-Of those, 3.2 million are Nepalese speakers.
-The language is predominantly written in Devanagari, but the historical Tirhuta and Kaithi scripts retained some use until today.
+It is spoken by over 75 million people.
+The language is predominantly written in Devanagari this time, but Tirhuta script which is the historical and original script of Maithili, remains widely used today.

+The Indian government has stepped up efforts to bring the Tirhuta, the original script of Maithili language onto major digital platforms, including Google Keyboard and Android and iOS operating systems, in a move welcomed by linguists and language activists.

+The Maithili language has been included in the CBSE curriculum without the Tirhuta script which is the original script of Maithili.

 Official status

 In 2003, Maithili was included in the Eighth Schedule of the Indian Constitution as a recognised Indian language, which allows it to be used in education, government, and other official contexts in India.
 In March 2018, Maithili received the second official language status in the Indian state of Jharkhand.

 Gopal Jee Thakur of the Bharatiya Janata Party is the first Member of Parliament, Lok Sabha who speaks in the Maithili language in the Parliament of India.
 He is currently the MP for Darbhanga.

 The Nepalese Languages Commission has made Maithili an official Nepalese language used for administration in Koshi province and Madhesh Province.

 On 26 November 2024, during the occasion of the Constitution Day, Maithili version of the Indian constitution was launched by the President of India Droupadi Murmu.